Who Works for ECI?

-ECI employees or contract personnel are eligible to become an EIS with at least a bachelors degree in one of the following related areas:
+ECI employees or contract personnel are eligible to become an EIS with at least a bachelor’s degree in one of the following related areas:

-- Adaptive Physical Education (with or without teacher certification)
+- Adaptive physical education (with or without teacher certification)

-- Child Development
+- Child development

-- Child Life
+- Child life

-- Communication Disorders
+- Communication disorders

-- Family Studies
+- Family studies

-- Human Development
+- Human development

-- Rehabilitative Counseling/Rehabilitation Services
+- Rehabilitative counseling/rehabilitation services

-- Social Work
+- Social work

-- Special Education (with or without teacher certification)
+- Special education (with or without teacher certification)

-The EIS applicant must also have 3 hours of college course credit in early childhood special education or early childhood development.
-Beginning 9/1/13, forty clock hours of continuing education in early childhood development or early childhood special education completed within five years prior to employment with ECI may substitute for the three hour semester course credit requirement in early childhood development or early childhood special education.
+As of September 2013, applicants may substitute 40 clock hours of continuing education in early childhood development or early childhood special education, completed within 5 years before ECI employment, for the 3 hour semester course credit requirement in early childhood development or early childhood special education.

-DARS Early Intervention State Office Positions
+State Office Positions

-Job openings at the ECI State Office are posted at the HHSC Job Center.
+Job openings at the ECI state office are posted at the HHSC Job Center.